tesa1/zwart_lab_tools/README.md

 ## Basic analysis of ChIP-seq data <a name="Basic analysis of ChIP-seq data"></a>

+The easiest way to do basic analysis on your ChIP-seq regions of interest without using the RHPC server.

 **UCSC Galaxy Cistrome Server for running motif and genomic regions enrichment and lifting over to a different genome build:** [http://cistrome.org/ap/root]

 **CistromeDB Toolkit Giggle analysis (hg38 only!!!!):** [http://dbtoolkit.cistrome.org/]